penguinolog/binfield/README.rst

 CI systems
 ==========
-For code checking several CI systems is used in parallel:
+For code checking several CI systems are used in parallel:

 1. `Travis CI: <https://travis-ci.org/penguinolog/binfield>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
-Also it's publishes coverage on coveralls.
+Also it publishes coverage on coveralls.

 2. `coveralls: <https://coveralls.io/github/penguinolog/binfield>`_ is used for coverage display.